VPNTunnel is part of a company called Edelino Commerce Inc.

 But that number quickly drops to $6.66/month for the quarter or $2.99/month for annual.
 That last one is a total savings of 70%!

 You can take advantage of that massive savings by paying with major credit or debit cards.
-You can also make direct bank payments, go through PayPal, or pay anonymously through fifteen different cryptocurrencies, including Bitcoin, Litecoin, and Ethereum.
+You can also make direct bank payments, go through PayPal, or pay anonymously through fifteen different cryptocurrencies for anonymous payments, including Bitcoin, Litecoin, and Ethereum.

 Unfortunately, for those over the age of 80, cash is not accepted.

-There is also no free trial period to test drive their service.
-But they do offer a seven day guaranteed refund if you are dissatisfied.
+There is also no free trial period to test drive their service without buying it.
+But they do offer a seven-day money-back guaranteed refund (without any bandwidth limited) if you are dissatisfied.

 They started off well.
 They give you one positive element, only to buckle with two drawbacks for each one.